QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Definition.md

 - A webserver containing the application;
 - Certificates needed to make the SSL connection possible;
 - The nessesary technical infrastructure (Computers, Firewalls, Routers, Kabels, etc.);
-- Other infrasturcture, e.g., physical space, power supplies, offices, etc.;
+- Other infrasturcture, e.g., physical space, power supplies, offices, etc.

 These facilities offer users the possibility to access the service using the internet.